matthewdurbin/RadSI/README.md

         08-04-1961-19:24:00   08-04-1961-19:24   08-04-61-19:24  8-4-61-19:24

 For isotopes or calculations in which time on the order of hours are relevant, care should be taken to input the reference date in the timezone your "NOW" or "ON" calculations are being performed.

+#### Allowed activity units

+The allowed units of activity are kCi, Ci, mCi, uCi (microcurie), nCi, TBq, GBq, MBq, kBq, Bq.
+When appropriate, units will autmoatically be adjusted so that instead of 1E-6 Ci being dipslayed, 1 uCi is.

 ## Feedback
 If you use RadSI, I'd very much appreciate your feedback.
 Feel free to do so via github, or by emailing me at mdurbin@psu.edu.